arturogr89/firstlandingpage/README.md

 # firstlandingpage
-Practice about all the HTML and CSS skills learned so fat.
+Practice about all the HTML and CSS skills learned so far.